 Lab 2 -- mov, and, or, not, along with local C variables

 First, get the "lab2_example.s" file.
 You can download it from here.
 You will need to put this under your account on SNOWBALL.
-You can use sftp as shown in class (remember that there is an example here).
+You can use sftp as shown in the lab (remember that there is an example here).
 There are many other ways to do this, too, and sftp is not required for this assignment.

 There are questions to answer throughout this lab.
 You can write the answers to a text file, and append it to your lab.
 Or you can write the answers to a text file, and "cat" it to the log.
 For example, you can use the vi editor to create your response, followed by cat lab2notes.txt (or whatever you call the file if it is not "lab2notes.txt").
 For each answer, make sure to include the question text.